lejeunerenard/hypertrace/README.md

 Create a new Hypertrace instance inside a class.
 Often used in the `constructor`.

-_If_ this is called before `setTraceFunction` then it will return a cummy class.
+_If_ this is called before `setTraceFunction` then it will return a dummy class.
 This means that there will be close to zero overhead when tracing is not needed.

 - **props**: (optional) Some properties that are passed along to the trace function
 - **parent**: (optional) A parent hypertrace instance to allow deeper understanding of structure.
-This is pased to the trace function.
+This is passed to the trace function.

 ``` js
 class SomeClass {